rstein66/rstein66.github.io/_projects/msms-ne-album.md

 ### Recreation scene

+<p class="scene-direction">[Animal hide and spear disappear.]<br>[New items appear when named.]</p>

 There's evidence that Neanderthals had rituals.
-Maybe, they collected flowers or played music for a special ceremony.
+Maybe they collected flowers or played music for a special ceremony.
 The first human-made instruments were flutes, so maybe Neanderthals played them too.

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">